The publication mentioned below

 For Covey, beginning with the end in mind means

-in the book, he describes that image as a
+At various times in the book, he describes that

-paradigm, a visualization, a picture, a goal, a
+image as a paradigm, a visualization, a picture, a

-plan, a blueprint, a destination, or a definition
+goal, a plan, a blueprint, a destination, or a

-to get caught up in an activity trap, in the
+incredibly easy to get caught up in an activity

-busy-ness of life, to work harder and harder at
+trap, in the busy-ness of life, to work harder and

-climbing the ladder of success only to discover
+harder at climbing the ladder of success only to

-are when we really know what is deeply important
+we really know what is deeply important to us,

 Habit 3 - Put First Things First.